CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Weapons.md

 The shape and amount of area a weapon attack creates.
 See [Area Of Effect](./AreaOfEffect.md) for more details.

-**Weapon Resource:**
+**Ammo:**

 The ammunition required to use the weapon.
-See [Weapon Resources](./WeaponResourceClasses.md) for more details.
+See [Ammunitions](./WeaponResourceClasses.md) for more details.

 **Resource per Shot:**

-The amount of amunition consumed per use of the weapon.
+The amount of Ammo consumed per use of the weapon.

 **Damage Types:**